-^{} These courses are offered as a combined course on the AASU campus.
+\\ These courses are offered as a combined course on the AASU campus.

-Physical Education Activities

-Distance Learning Courses through AASU on the CGCC Campus (11 hours)
+Distance Learning Courses through AASU on the CCG Campus (11 hours)

-Course Number Title C redit Hours

 CHEM 1010 Essentials of Chemistry 3

 DHYG 1100 Head and Neck Anatomy 2

 DHYG 2230 Applied Nutrition 2

-DHYG 1130 General & Oral Pathology & Histolo gy 2
+DHYG 1130 General & Oral Pathology & Histology 2

 DHYG 1140 Periodontics 2

-Dental Hygiene Courses taken on the AASU Campus (35 hours)
+Dental Hygiene Courses t aken on the AASU Campus (35 hours)

-Course Number Title Credit Hours

 DHYG 1101 Clinical Dental Hygiene I 4

 DHYG 1110 Dental Anatomy 2

 DHYG 1102 Clinical Dental Hygiene II 5

 DHYG 1120 Dental Roentgenology 3

-Dental Hygiene Courses taken on the AASU Campus (cont'd)

-Course Number Title Credit Hours

 DHYG 2201 Clinical Dental Hygiene III 6

-DHYG 2210 Pharmacology and Emergency
+DHYG 2210 Pharmacology and Emergency Management 2

-Management 2

 DHYG 2220 Dental Materials 2

 DHYG 2240 Preventive Periodontics 1

-DHYG 2202 Clinical Dental Hygiene IV &

-Ethical Decisions 7
+DHYG 2202 Clinical Dental Hygiene IV & Ethical Decisions 7

 DHYG 2250 Dental Public Health 3

-TOTAL Dental Hy giene 81

-TOTAL Dental Hygiene
+Total Program Credit

 Enrollment in the Associate Degree Dental Hygiene program is limited.
 Applications for admission are accepted January through August 1st each year.
 It is not mandatory that you complete all of the general education and science courses in order to apply.
 The AASU Dental Hygiene Admission Committee selects the best qualified students based on an Admission Point Index, which includes GPA, Science GPA, number of college credits completed, and certification in dental assisting or dental laboratory technology.
 Penalty points are incurred for earned D's and F's.

-The following are admission criteria: 1.)
-Admission to CGCC and AASU.
-2.)
-Eligibility for ENGL 1101 and Math 1111 (or their equivalents).
+The following are admission criteria:

+1.)
+Admission to CCG and AASU.

+2.)Eligibility for ENGL 1101 and Math 1111 (or their equivalents).

 3.)
 Minimum adjusted college GPA of 2.3.

 4.)
 Students must meet all legal requirements for licensure.

 Meeting minimal admission requirements does not guarantee admission to the Dental Hygiene program.
 Students enter the Dental Hygiene program only in the fall semester each year.
 The student may begin general education core courses in any semester.
-See the CGCC Dental Hygiene advisor for the application process and deadlines
+See the CCG Dental Hygiene advisor for the application process and deadlines.